Eliano Reijnders

-Eliano Johannes Reijnders (born 23 October 2000) is a professional footballer who plays as a winger, attacking midfielder or a full-back for Super League club Persib Bandung.
+Eliano Johannes Reijnders (born 23 October 2000) is a professional footballer who plays as a winger or a full-back for Super League club Persib Bandung.
 Born in Finland and raised in the Netherlands, he represents the Indonesia national team.

 Club career

 Reijnders is a product of PEC Zwolle and made his senior debut in 2018.
 On 24 August 2022, Reijnders joined Jong Utrecht on a season-long loan with an option to buy.

 On 31 August 2025, PEC Zwolle announced his departure from the club.
 He joined Persib Bandung, from the country he plays his international games for, on a permanent transfer.

 International career

 In September 2024, Reijnders confirmed that he had decided to represent Indonesia at international level.
 On 1 October 2024, he was called up to the national team for the 2026 FIFA World Cup qualifiers matches against Bahrain and China.
 On 10 October 2024, he made his debut against Bahrain in a 2–2 draw.
 He scored his first goal for Indonesia on 5 September 2025, in a 6–0 home win over Chinese Taipei.